elabftw/elabftw/README.md

 Please [open a GitHub issue](https://github.com/elabftw/elabftw/issues/new) if you have a problem, want to make a suggestion, ask a question or discuss a feature.

+You can also join the [chat room on Gitter](https://gitter.im/elabftw/elabftw).

 [Subscribe to the newsletter](http://eepurl.com/bTjcMj) to be notified when a new release is out!

 # Funding